chriskrycho/v5.chriskrycho.com/site/journal/Things I Was Wrong About/1 Types.md

 - **Type inference:** because having to write out every type, however obvious, is an incredible waste of time. `Person me = new Person();` is ridiculous. `let me = new Person();` may seem like a small improvement, but spread over the body of an entire program and generalized to all sorts of contexts means that type annotations become a tool you employ *because they’re useful*—for communicating to others, or for constraining the program in particular ways—rather than merely because the compiler yells at you about something it should know perfectly well.

 - **Sum/tagged union types:** because a great many of the problems we solve in software come down to well-defined options: *A* or *B* or *C*, and with discrete options for what data goes with each of *A* and *B* and *C*.
 Lots of problems also *don’t* fit into that space, but enough do that missing a tool to express it feels painful.
 In fact, I had been reaching for my own ways of building “sum types” in C and Python for years before finally discovering that the idea already existed and the tools around it were great… in other languages.
 The fact that languages with first-class support for sum types also come with exhaustiveness checking for those was the icing on the cake.
-It meant that I could finally tell the computer what I meant, and have it check me—and it also mean that if I changed my mind later, I could tell the computer *that* and have it tell me every place I needed to update my assumptions.
+It meant that I could finally tell the computer what I meant, and have it check me—and it also meant that if I changed my mind later, I could tell the computer *that* and have it tell me every place I needed to update my assumptions.

 - **Soundness:** I was sick to death of `null` and `NullPointerException` and `undefined is not a function` and `TypeError: object of type 'NoneType' has no len()`.
 But at least in untyped languages, I had only myself to blame for these errors.
 Getting them in a language with types was utterly infuriating: why couldn’t the compiler tell me that I had missed a case where something could be `null`?
 And this problem was general: the compiler simply couldn’t tell me whether my program actually followed the rules I wanted it to follow, no matter how much work I put into the types.
 Soundness changed all of that.
 It didn’t mean I was free from logic bugs.
 (Nothing can do that in the general case!)
 It did mean that a program which type-checked wouldn’t blow up *in ways the type-checker said it shouldn’t*, though.